 What Are Likely, Target, and Reach Schools?

-To determine Likely, Target, and Reach schools, have your standardized test scores and GPA handy!
+To determine your Likely, Target, and Reach schools, have your standardized test scores and GPA handy!

-Likely schools are colleges that you have a very strong (or “likely”) chance of getting into.
-They should check off all of your other boxes (size, location, degree offering), but consistently accept students with GPAs and test scores below yours.
+These are the colleges that you have a very strong (or “likely”) chance of getting into.
+They should check off all of your other boxes (size, location, degree offering) and consistently accept students with GPAs and test scores below yours.

-Target schools are colleges and universities that are right on the money — they fit your GPA and standardized test scores on the money.
-While chances of being accepted are good, there’s still the possibility of being waitlisted or denied, especially the more competitive a school is.
+These are the colleges and universities that are right on the money — they fit your GPA and standardized test scores on the money.
+While chances of being accepted are good, there’s still the possibility of being waitlisted or denied at these target schools, especially the more competitive a school is.

-Reach Schools are institutions that more commonly accept students with higher GPAs or standardized test scores.
-Notably, these schools are not “out of your academic range,” but rather at the very top of it.
+These are the institutions that more commonly accept students with higher GPAs or standardized test scores.
+Notably, these schools are not “out of your academic range” but rather at the very top of it.